 Students will participate in critiques in mid-term and at the end of each long semester.
 Students who fail to pass a critique or fail to meet, in the judgment of a duly constituted departmental committee, the expectations of the program can be suspended.
 Students must pass a critique for candidacy after their second semester or in the semester of their 30th hour (whichever comes first).
 Students who fail their candidacy may still pursue The Master of Arts in Studio Art or leave the program without receiving a degree.

-Master of Fine Arts in Art with an emphasis in Studio Art – Option II Non-Thesis
+Master of Fine Arts in Art with an Concentration in Studio Art – Option II Non-Thesis

 |Required Core Courses (9 semester hours)|

 |ARTS 509||Practices and Techniques in Studio Art||3|

 |ARTS 595||Research Literature & Techniques (3 semester hours required)||3|

 |9 semester hours of graduate art history courses||9|

 |Studio Art (24 semester hours)|

 |12 semester hours required, 8 of these semester hours can be ARTS 528: Studio Project|